 Similarly, we also expect this fun feature to be one that will stay in the Vivoactive 5 watch.
 It could very well be that some new sports features will be added.
-Indeed, many expert reviews state that what we can anticipate for the new model is a new variety of training tools.
+Indeed, many expert reviews state that we can anticipate a new variety of training tools for the new model.
 This would include new measurements and new metrics.

 What we would like to see

-With smartwatches gaining extensive health tracking functions, an increasing number of individuals are utilizing them as everyday drivers.
-Aside from SpO2 and heart rate tracking, many low-cost smartwatches now have a built-in skin temperature sensor, which we’d love to see incorporated here.
+With smartwatches gaining extensive health-tracking functions, an increasing number of individuals are utilizing them as everyday drivers.
+Aside from SpO2 and heart rate tracking, many low-cost smartwatches now have a built-in skin temperature sensor (as seen with the Apple Watch 8), which we’d love to see incorporated here.